vishal354/ansible-packer-wordpress/README.md

 - Ansible

 ## Instruction
+- Update the variables in ```wordpress_vars.yml``` file
-Run this packer commands from the root directory of the repository
+- Run this packer commands from the root directory of the repository

 ```
 packer init packer/wordpress.pkr.hcl